Motor Trend

-MotorTrend is an American automobile magazine.
+Motor Trend is an American automobile magazine.
 It first appeared in September 1949, and designated the first Car of the Year, also in 1949.

-Petersen Publishing Company in Los Angeles published MotorTrend until 1998, when it was sold to British publisher EMAP, who then sold the former Petersen magazines to Primedia in 2001.
-MotorTrend bears the tagline "The Magazine for a Motoring World".
-As of 2019 it is published by Motor Trend Group.
+Petersen Publishing Company in Los Angeles published Motor Trend until 1998, when it was sold to British publisher EMAP, who then sold the former Petersen magazines to Primedia Inc. in 2001.
+Motor Trend bears the tagline "The Magazine for a Motoring World".
+As of 2024 it is published by Motor Trend Group.
 It has a monthly circulation of over one million.

+Publication was monthly but changed to quarterly in 2024.

+In December 2024, Hearst Communications acquired Motor Trend Group and most its assets including Motor Trend from Warner Bros.
+Discovery.

 Contents and sections

-The contents of MotorTrend magazines are divided up into sections, or departments.
+The contents of Motor Trend magazines are divided up into sections, or departments.

 Road tests

-MotorTrend magazine provides its readers with written "road tests" of vehicles.
-These road tests are published monthly, and are meant to give readers information about the featured vehicle, certain aspects of the vehicle, and what the readers can expect if the featured vehicle is purchased.
+Motor Trend magazine provides its readers with written "road tests" of vehicles.
+These road tests are published in each issue and are meant to give readers information about the featured vehicle, certain aspects of the vehicle, and what the readers can expect if the featured vehicle is purchased.